Home » Best CFD Trading Brokers in May 2026

 Leverage Restrictions on CFD Positions

-When leveraging your positions, you are boosting their size with borrowed capital the brokers lend you in good faith.
-Adverse market movements can greatly amplify your losses from leveraged positions.
-Many financial regulators worldwide impose caps on the maximum leverage available to retail clients to protect them from the risks of CFD trading.
+Leverage increases position size using capital effectively extended by the broker against a margin deposit.
+Adverse market movements can significantly amplify losses on leveraged positions.
+Many financial regulators worldwide cap the maximum leverage available to retail clients to reduce the risks of CFD trading.

 The caps are country-specific and do not apply to professional investors.
 Brokers operating within the EU and the EEA must comply with the leverage maximums introduced by the European Securities and Markets Authority (ESMA) in 2018.
 The ratios vary across the different asset classes based on their volatility level as follows: